 Why Scuba Dive in Tulum

 Diving cenotes in Tulum can be a lot of fun, it can also be a little bit terrifying.
 Especially if you are a new diver or have a fear of being in enclosed spaces.
 Tulum diving in the sea really isn’t that great.
 If you want to dive in the open water then my suggestion would be to dive in Cozumel.
-But to explore the magic of diving in cenotes you can’t get any better than scuba diving in Tulum.
+But to explore the magic of cenote diving you can’t get any better than scuba diving in Tulum.

 What you need to know before diving in a cenote

 Diving in a cenote is very different from diving in the sea.
 For one, you are diving in freshwater so your buoyancy is going to be very different.
 This means you will use less weight than you would when diving in open water.
 Secondly, and this is the big one.
 You are diving in an enclosed space.
-This means depending on the cenote you dive in you may not be able to surface so easily as you would in the open water.
+This means depending on the cenote you dive in you may not be able to surface as easily as you would in the open water.

 I am a pretty new diver (even though I actually qualify in 2005), I don’t have so many dives under my belt.
 But I have been diving quite a bit in the weeks leading up to my cenote dive.
 It is important that you are comfortable diving and have experienced before diving in a cenote.
-Although you can dive in many of the cenotes with just the open water qualification, this is more of an intermediate experience and I really wouldn’t recommend it for novice divers.
+Although you can dive in many of the cenotes with just the open water qualification, this is more of an intermediate experience and I really wouldn’t recommend diving cenotes Tulum for novice divers.

 For 2 reasons:

-- Buoyancy is different in the freshwater and as there are often a lot of swim-throughs it can be pretty tricky for novice divers to keep their body under control.
+2. Buoyancy is different in the freshwater and as there are often a lot of swim-throughs it can be pretty tricky for novice divers to keep their body under control.

 However, as I said, I am a novice diver and I was totally fine.
 So it really depends on the individual.

-Need Somewhere to Stay In Tulum?
+Need Somewhere to Stay in Tulum?

-- Top Budget Pick: Chill Inn
+Top Budget Pick:

-- Top Boutique Pick: Elements Tulum Boutique Hotel
+Top Boutique Pick: Elements Tulum Boutique Hotel

-- Top Resort: Nah Uxibal Villa and Casitas
+Top Resort: Nah Uxibal Villa and Casitas

-- Top Luxury Pick: Nomade Tulum
+Top Luxury Pick: Nomade Tulum

 Choosing the best diving company in Tulum

 If you read my blog regularly you know I don’t work with just any old company.
 I make sure they are as plastic-free as possible, support the local economy, sustainable, ethical, professional… The list is long!
-And when scuba diving it is even longer because there is often marine life and conservation to think about.
+And when scuba diving Tulum it is even longer because there is often marine life and conservation to think about.

 Yes, with Koox you will pay a little more than some of the other dive shops in Tulum.
 But for me, it is worth it to know I’m diving with the best most ethical company I can find.

-Where to dive in Tulum
+Where to Scuba dive Tulum

-Scuba diving in Tulum offers you a lot of options from open water diving in the sea with bull sharks / to night diving with crocodiles in a cenote.
+Scuba diving Tulum offers you a lot of options from open water diving in the sea with bull sharks / to night diving with crocodiles in a cenote.

 For this post, though I am going to focus on diving in Cenotes and more specifically the cenotes you can dive in with an open water qualification.

 Dos Ojos is probably the most popular cenote to dive in and it is the one everyone asks for.
-Casa Cenote is a great place to do your first dive as the cenote is mostly open.
+Most people book a two-dive package in two different locations.
+I did my first dive in Casa Cenote is a great place to do your first dive as the cenote is mostly open.
 So if you are new to diving in cenotes and feeling a little nervous I highly recommend requesting this as your first dive site.

 Tulum Cenotes to Dive in: